 Yes!
-As we build out our work in states, we will be looking for volunteer partners on the ground.
+We’re continuously building out our work across various states and always looking for volunteer partners on the ground.
 In the meantime, we would love for you to spread the word about this effort to your friends.
-Share our work on social media using the tag #healthcareoverpolitics and please sign up at the bottom of this page to make sure you’re getting updates as we grow our work.
+Follow us on twitter @usofcare, sign up for updates, and reach out with ideas!

 Why do you support principles instead of naming policies?

-We launched with a focus on principles to keep open the largest range of potential solutions.
+We launched with a focus on principles to keep the largest range of potential solutions open.
 By remaining focused on the outcome versus getting attached to single policy ideas from the outset, we believe we can better find a path forward.
-We will evaluate policy ideas on their merits and alignment with our principles, and their ability to make health care more accessible and affordable for everyone.
+We evaluate policy ideas on their merits and alignment with our principles, and their ability to make health care more accessible and affordable for everyone.

 What is the role of your Board of Directors?